-Slow Cooker BBQ Pulled Pork is what you want waiting for you at the end of a long day.
-Juicy, tender pieces of seasoned shredded pork simmering in a sweet and tangy BBQ sauce.
-It’s a delicious and easy, set-it-and-forget-it recipe that is perfect for sandwiches, wraps, tacos, and nachos!
-The smell alone is worth it!
+Slow Cooker BBQ Pulled Pork is juicy, tender pieces of seasoned shredded pork simmering in a sweet and tangy sauce.
+It’s a delicious and easy recipe that is perfect for sandwiches, wraps, tacos, and nachos!

 Meat in the slow cooker is one of the best and most convenient ways to make a meal.
-If you are looking for more slow cooker meat recipes, try Barbacoa Beef and Balsamic Roast Beef.
+If you are looking for more slow cooker beef recipes, try Barbacoa Beef and Balsamic Roast Beef.
 They are two of my family’s favorites.
-So easy and so good!

 The best pulled pork is tender, juicy, and seasoned to perfection.
-The idea of it is quite simple yet the flavors are so intense.
-The combination of garlic powder, chili, and brown sugar creates a wonderful balance of sweet and spicy which helps elevate the already naturally flavorful meat that pork is.
+The combination of garlic powder, chili, and brown sugar creates a wonderful balance of flavors.

 Having a slow cooker is one of those easy conveniences in life that once you try it you don’t know how you survived without it!
 Setting the cook time on low and slow gives the dry rub seasoning time to absorb into the meat while marrying with the sauce and resulting in the most tender meat.

-This is a great game day recipe that is super easy and filling.
+This is a great game day recipe.
 It is also a no-fuss dish to bring to a potluck and allows everyone to make their own sandwiches.
-Pulled BBQ pork in a slow cooker is hands down one of my favorite ways to serve a crowd.

 Place a 2-3 pound boneless pork shoulder into the slow cooker.